GAGGIUINO/gaggiuino.github.io/docs/gc/gaggia-classic.md

 >
 ![PXL_20210527_183052740 1](https://user-images.githubusercontent.com/109426580/190676830-420e5ff8-d29b-4221-8c71-41de8c92c52a.jpg ':size=500')

 3. Be sure to mark your top left power connector so you don't mix them up.
-If you want to be sure, you can number all the connectors with a sharpie, to make for easier reconnections later down the road.
+If you want to be sure, you can number all the connectors with a sharpie for identification purposes.
 >
 ![PXL_20210527_181404819 1](https://user-images.githubusercontent.com/109426580/190676906-c9d34b70-ef66-4de1-a28d-7761502ebac8.jpg ':size=500')